alukosdev/ccsp/frameworks/togaf.md

 ---
 categories: [IT Governance Frameworks]
 icon: alert
+label: TOGAF
 ---

 !!!warning
 This page is currently under revision.
 !!!

-# TOGAF

-> The Open Group Architecture Framework
+# The Open Group Architecture Framework (TOGAF)

 ## Acronyms, Abbreviations, and Initialisms